AlexKrutoy/CEX.IO-bot/README.md

 | **USE_PROXY_FROM_FILE**  | Whether to use a proxy from the bot/config/proxies.txt file (True / False)                   |

 ## Quick Start 📚

-1. To install libraries on Windows, run INSTALL.bat.
+To install libraries and run bot - open run.bat on Windows
-2. To run the bot, use START.bat (or in the console: python main.py).

 ## Prerequisites
 Before you begin, make sure you have the following installed: